Bo, Sierra Leone: Government

 Like virtually all parts of the Southern Province, the city of Bo is a reliable political stronghold of the Sierra Leone People's Party.
 The SLPP has won every Sierra Leone presidential elections in the city and the rest of Bo District by an overwhelming majority.
-The SLPP has also won virtually every parliamentary, and Local government elections in Bo by an overwhelming majority, including the most recent Sierra Leone general elections held in November 2012.
+The SLPP has also won virtually every parliamentary, and Local government elections in Bo by an overwhelming majority, including the Sierra Leone general elections held in November 2012.
+Former mayor Harold Logie Tucker, a SLPP member, was elected mayor with 69.7% of the votes in the 2012 Bo Mayoral election.

 With assistance from the Revenue Development Foundation Bo City Council has started to collect property taxes.

 Geography

 Climate

-Like the rest of Sierra Leone, Bo has a tropical climate, more specifically a tropical monsoon climate (Am) under the Köppen climate classification, with a rainy season from May to October and a dry season from November to April.
+Like the rest of Sierra Leone, Bo has a tropical climate, more specifically a tropical monsoon climate (Am) under the Köppen climate classification, with a rainy season from May to November and a dry season from December to April.
 Average annual precipitation varies with up to 5,080 mm in the wettest parts.
 The prevailing winds are the SW Monsoon during the wet season and the northeastern Harmattan which is a dust-laden wind from the Sahara Desert during the dry season.
 Average temperature ranges in Bo are from 21 degrees Celsius (73 degrees Fahrenheit) to 31 degrees Celsius (88 degrees Fahrenheit) all year.